Michael Porter Jr. NBA Playoffs Player Props: Nuggets vs. Lakers

 - Porter's opponents, the Lakers, have one of the fastest offensive tempos, ranking second, averaging 104.8 possessions per game, while his Nuggets average 99.5 per game, which ranks 27th among NBA teams.

-- Giving up 116.6 points per game, the Lakers are the 20th-ranked squad in the league defensively.
+- Defensively, the Lakers are 20th in the NBA, giving up 116.6 points per game.

-- The Lakers give up 44.9 rebounds per contest, ranking 25th in the league.
+- The Lakers are the 25th-ranked team in the league, giving up 44.9 rebounds per game.

-- Giving up 25.7 assists per game, the Lakers are the 15th-ranked squad in the league.
+- The Lakers are the 15th-ranked squad in the league, giving up 25.7 assists per game.

 Michael Porter Jr. vs. the Lakers